Aswanidev-vs/Gocut/README.md

 A native cross-platform app built with Go + Wails and a Vue 3 frontend.
 Powered by FFmpeg, with zero cloud, zero telemetry, and zero account required.

+> ⚠️ **IMPORTANT NOTICE:** The **Design** tab/section is currently under active development.
+There is no point to visit it yet as features are being actively integrated.

 > Latest implementation note: the repo now includes a tag-driven GitHub release workflow for shipping the latest Windows build automatically.

 [![Status](https://img.shields.io/badge/status-v0.1.0%20MVP-00D4FF?style=flat-square)](#-roadmap)